csdcorp/speech_to_text/README.md

 The symptom for this issue is that the `initialize` method will always fail.
 If you turn on debug logging using the `debugLogging: true` flag on the `initialize` method you'll see `'Speech recognition unavailable'` in the Android log.
 There's a lengthy issue discussion here https://github.com/csdcorp/speech_to_text/issues/36 about this.
-The issue seems to be that the recognizer is now always automatically enabled on the device.
+The issue seems to be that the recognizer is not always automatically enabled on the device.
 Two key things helped resolve the issue in this case at least.

 #### First